Where are they now? Liverpool’s last 20 January signings

 Fowler returned to his first love in 2007, and while he was no longer the same player, he still managed to extend his record for Liverpool to 183 goals in 369 games, making him the sixth-highest scorer in the club’s history.

-The former England international is currently in charge of Australian outfit Brisbane Roar last season, and is now managing Indian side East Bengal while he continues to cure our hangovers.
+The former England international spent a short charge of Australian outfit Brisbane Roar last season, and is now managing Indian side East Bengal while he continues to cure our hangovers.

 Arbeloa’s career as a low-key yet hugely-successful footballer is exactly the kind we’re envious of.

 Except that last season at West Ham before he retired in 2017.